 Parents of children in the Los Angeles Unified School District Thursday will begin receiving letters from the state saying their child is overweight.

 The leader of the nation’s second-largest school district wants to put the brakes on an ambitious $1 billion plan to place iPads in the hands of every student.

-Two former dropouts will join members of the Los Angeles Unified School District Friday morning to launch the fifth annual Student Recovery Day.
+The Los Angeles Unified School District Friday kicked off its annual Student Recovery Day.